Temporary Early Retirement Authority (TERA)

 TERA is a discretionary authority and not an entitlement.
 TERA, in general, applies to both officers and enlisted.
 While each branch has their own instructions governing who may use the program (and they review the program annually), in general, early retirement under TERA is limited to Active Duty Personnel who are denied continued active duty service to 20 years.
 “Traditional” Reserve Component service members aren't eligible for TERA, though reservists with sufficient Active Duty service may be eligible.

 The Military elects to use TERA as part of a comprehensive force management strategy to shape the force.
-For example:

 In 2014, the Air Force announced it was not planning to offer TERA in 2015, having hit the goals needed to size and shape the Air Force.